-A lower-than-usual interest in sexual activity could be a sign of some other underlying medical problem, so it’s important you bring it up at your next doctor’s appointment.
-You may find that your low libido is not a result of aging, but rather a result of another medical condition such as depression or anxiety.
+A lower-than-usual interest in sexual activity could be a sign of some other underlying medical problem.
+Therefore, it’s important you bring it up at your next doctor’s appointment.
+You may find that your low libido is not a result of aging.
+Rather a result of another medical condition such as depression or anxiety.

 However, even if what you’re experiencing is linked to nothing else but natural aging, there is still help out there for you.